 King Abdullah University of Science and Technology (KAUST) launched its first virtual lab to function as a web platform for distance studying semiconductor fabrication.
-The fab lab, short for Virtual Fabrication Lab, is a web-based totally digital surroundings designed to help to school on semiconductor tool fabrication tactics and related complementary metal-oxide-semiconductor (CMOS) technology.
-The digital lab, developed via the Computer, Electrical and Mathematical Science and Engineering division (CEMSE) at KAUST, trains users in quit-to-end device fabrication series using well-tested procedure protocols.
+The fab lab, short for Virtual Fabrication Lab, is a web-based totally digital surroundings designed to help schools with semiconductor tool fabrication tactics and related complementary metal-oxide-semiconductor (CMOS) technology.
+The digital lab, developed via the Computer, Electrical, and Mathematical Science and Engineering Division (CEMSE) at KAUST, trains users in quit-to-end device fabrication series using well-tested procedure protocols.
 Each schooling session is followed by way of an interactive Q&A session.

-“I turned into inspired by way of the vision to provide get entry to to lots of college students and other lovers who do no longer have get right of entry to to pricey cleanroom centers,” said Dr. Muhammad Mustafa Hussain, a professor in the electric powered engineering software at CEMSE.
+“I turned into inspired by way of the vision to provide get entry to lots of college students and other lovers who do no longer have to get right of entry to pricey cleanroom centers,” said Dr. Muhammad Mustafa Hussain, a professor in the electric-powered engineering software at CEMSE.
 Fab lab intends to provide the crucial detail lacking in online education, which is an experimental module through labs,” he delivered.

-At the postgraduate level, distance mastering is a gateway for students around the sector to have an open get entry to to understanding and to have interaction with academic materials and techniques profoundly specific from their normal ones.
+At the postgraduate level, distance mastering is a gateway for students around the sector to have an open entry to understanding and interacting with academic materials and techniques profoundly specific from their normal ones.
 “Distance mastering is a vital tool to offer stronger learning opportunities to our globally cell pupil populace,” said Dr. Tony Chan, president of KAUST.
 “In the entirety we do, we intention to be ahead-looking.
 Distance studying suits flawlessly with this goal,” Chan delivered.

-KAUST’s first involvement in distance mastering took place in 2017, in the CEMSE division.
+KAUST’s first involvement in distance mastering took place in 2017 in the CEMSE division.
 CEMSE and Blue Waters Online Course co-produced a MOOC (massive open online path) on high-performance computing featuring Professor David Keyes, director of the Extreme Computing Research Center (ECRC) at KAUST.
 Two years later, the fab lab changed into introduced, taking e-mastering to the next stage.

-“The virtual lab is a thrilling idea to take a department of technology that has always been gated by using the provision of a high priced lab,” stated Professor Mootaz El-Nozahy, dean of CEMSE.
+“The virtual lab is a thrilling idea to take a department of technology that has always been gated by using the provision of a high-priced lab,” stated Professor Mootaz El-Nozahy, dean of CEMSE.
 “At KAUST, we’re looking to take this idea to the farthest, thereby sharing our infrastructure with the arena.”
 The fab lab became provided on April 24 at some point of a webinar prepared and hosted with the aid of the IEEE Electron Devices Society.

 Established in 2009, KAUST is a graduate-level studies university placed at the shores of the Red Sea in Saudi Arabia.
 The college is devoted to advancing technological know-how and technology through interdisciplinary studies, schooling, and innovation.
-Research conducted by way of college students, faculty, scientists and engineers ambitions to address the world’s urgent clinical and technological challenges associated with food, water, strength and the surroundings.
+Research conducted by way of college students, faculty, scientists, and engineers ambitions to address the world’s urgent clinical and technological challenges associated with food, water, strength, and the surroundings.

 Global Market Leaders